AsmaaG87/QR-Code-Component/README.md

 ---

-## 🧠 What I Learned
+##  What I Learned

 I practiced applying semantic HTML and CSS to match the design closely.
 This challenge helped reinforce the importance of clean structure and layout styling.

 ---

-## 📈 Continued Development
+##  Continued Development

-I plan to continue working on more Frontend Mentor challenges to grow my skills in **CSS** and eventually dive deeper into **JavaScript** by building more interactive projects.
+I plan to continue working on additional Frontend Mentor challenges to expand my skills in CSS and eventually dive deeper into JavaScript by building more interactive and challenging projects.

 ---

-## 🙋‍♀️ Author
+## Author

 - Frontend Mentor — [@AsmaaG87](https://www.frontendmentor.io/profile/AsmaaG87)
 - Twitter — [@Asmaagadel](https://x.com/Asmaagadel)